 Croatian rich selection of wines will certainly round up every gastronomy experience.
-But since must of us aren’t a professional, sometimes it gets hard to perfectly harmonize a delicious dish with wine nuances.
+But since most of us aren’t professionals, sometimes it gets hard to perfectly harmonize a delicious dish with wine.
 However, Croatian winemakers have wide knowledge about cultivation and production, as well as about the wine itself.
-They know the flavors, aromas, and nuances, and thanks to their sensitive palate which identifies every note and aroma, you can always expect a perfect recommendation when it comes to the combining of Croatian traditional dishes and high-quality wines.
+They know the flavors, aromas, and nuances, and thanks to their sensitive palate which identifies every note and aroma, you can always expect a perfect recommendation when it comes to combining Croatian traditional dishes and high-quality wines.

 - Prošek is always a good choice for an aperitif and a starter for any gastronomy adventure.